ashleyfletcher76/42_transcendence/docs/API_Auth_Service.md

 ## Summary for Frontend:

-- Login Flow: Use /auth/login/ to obtain access and refresh tokens upon user login.
+* Login Flow: Use /auth/login/ to obtain access and refresh tokens upon user login.
-- Token Management: The frontend should store the tokens (e.g., in localStorage or sessionStorage) and send the access token in the Authorization header for all authenticated API requests.
+* Token Management: The frontend should store the tokens (e.g., in localStorage or sessionStorage) and send the access token in the Authorization header for all authenticated API requests.
-- Token Refresh: Use /auth/token/refresh/ to refresh the access token before it expires, keeping the user session active without requiring them to log in again.
+* Token Refresh: Use /auth/token/refresh/ to refresh the access token before it expires, keeping the user session active without requiring them to log in again.
-- Logout Flow: Call /auth/logout/ and send the refresh token to ensure the user is logged out and their session invalidated.
+* Logout Flow: Call /auth/logout/ and send the refresh token to ensure the user is logged out and their session invalidated.

+- Security Note: Always use HTTPS for requests and securely store JWT tokens to prevent unauthorized access.